Excerpt 1, A Seat for the Rabble

 The kneeling priest lifted his patchy-haired head, careful not to disturb Orthos.
 He glanced over his shoulder.
 “Ah, you’ve found us.”
-He gazed almost curiously at his dripping hand.
+He gazed curiously at his dripping hand.

 “No.” The priest’s voice had a deepness it’d lacked before.
 As he rose, the four Sylvanians rose alongside him.
 Uther had a morose look.
 “I take no satisfaction.”

 Damien heard something stir behind him.
 He heard it too late, the shrrip.
 Jacob Spittlelip was a blur as he hurled himself into the knight with all his weight.
 As he felt his feet leave the ground, he caught one last look at the man with perforated lips and hateful eyes, and realized that he pitied him.